Exclusive: Bristol Police Chief Provides Update on Wood St. Shooting Investigation

-The announced arrest of Jason Ford, on charges of attempted homicide, robbery and related offenses for an alleged shooting on Thanksgiving eve last year, has led Bristol Borough residents to ask why no arrest (s) have been made in the Wood Street shooting that occurred last month by authorities.
+The announced arrest of Jason Ford, on charges of attempted homicide, robbery and related offenses for an alleged shooting on Thanksgiving eve last year, has led Bristol Borough residents to ask why no arrest (s) have been made by authorities for the Wood Street shooting that occurred last month.

 An unknown gunman fired a number of rounds down the 200 block of Wood St.The shots missed bystanders and struck a residence several times.
 A bullet, also landed at the feet of a child, and shattered a second floor window at the Bristol Fire Company No. 51 hundreds of feet away, police said.